xkagali/Neoepts-Un-Dyed/README.md

 # Neopets Un-dyed

-This project is still in development and is not ready for public use.
+This project was created for a school project.
+It is not for public use.

 ### About App
 Neopets Un-dyed is created for the users of the neocash community on Neopets to submit their unofficial dyeworks they have made instead of having them posted on individual pet pages.